2014–15 NFL playoffs: NFC: Seattle Seahawks 28, Green Bay Packers 22 (OT)

 With 2:09 and one timeout remaining, Seattle decided to attempt an onside kick.
 With a pending recovery by the Packers seemingly punching their ticket to the championship game, Steven Hauschka's kick went up in the air and straight to Packers tight end Brandon Bostick.
-Bostick, the Packers' third-string tight end, misplayed the Seahawk's attempt, stepping in front of all-pro receiver Jordy Nelson who was waiting for the ball, and ignoring his own blocking assignment in the process.
+Bostick, the Packers' third-string tight end, misplayed the Seahawks' attempt, stepping in front of all-pro receiver Jordy Nelson who was waiting for the ball, and ignoring his own blocking assignment in the process.
 The ball subsequently bounced into the air off of Bostick's helmet and facemask after going through his hands, and was recovered by Seahawks wide receiver Chris Matthews.
 From there it took Seattle just four plays to score on Lynch's 24-yard touchdown run with 1:25 remaining on the clock.
 On the subsequent 2-point conversion play, Wilson was flushed out of the pocket, forced to run backwards and to the right sideline.
 Just before being hit, he launched a high floating pass from the 17-yard line to the opposite side of the field.
 Tight end Luke Willson, who had not been assigned to do anything except block on the play, caught Wilson's pass at the 1-yard line and took the ball into the end zone to give the Seahawks a 22–19 lead.
 After the kickoff, Rodgers completed a pair of 15-yard passes to Cobb and Jordy Nelson.
 Then he scrambled 12 yards to the Seahawks' 36-yard line.
 Following two incompletions and a 6-yard toss to Nelson, Crosby kicked his fifth field goal of the day, tying the score at 22–22 with 14 seconds left on the clock and sending the game into overtime.

 Seattle won the coin toss and started overtime backed up on their own 13-yard line.
 After driving to the 30-yard line, they found themselves facing third and 6.
 Wilson took the snap and fired a pass to Baldwin, who broke ahead of Casey Hayward on a streak pattern down the right sideline and hauled in the catch for a 35-yard gain to the Packers' 35-yard line.
 On the next play, Wilson launched a nearly identical pass to Jermaine Kearse, who was running straight down the middle of the field.
 Kearse was tightly covered by Tramon Williams, but managed to pull ahead of him just enough to make the catch for a 35-yard touchdown reception, sending Seattle to their third Super Bowl in franchise history.
 This was Kearse's only catch of the game.
 Prior to this, he had been targeted five times by Wilson, four of those five attempts had been intercepted.